Scheduling Communication Is a Strategic Process

 x 34% =

-When hourly workers are disengaged, they become costly and unproductive.
+When hourly employees are disengaged and dissatisfied at work, they become unproductive.
+This decrease in productivity comes at a steep cost to the organization.
 Actively disengaged employees tend to exert the minimum effort required to maintain a steady paycheck.
 They are quick to display negative sentiments about the business, may negatively influence other employees and may ultimately slash profits.

 More and more, companies realize that it’s not enough to hire good workers.
-They must keep employees engaged or risk consequence of turning good employees into disengaged workers.
-While the consequences of disengagement are daunting, employers can breathe a great sigh of relief as strategic schedule communication is here to help.
-In the following sections, we will cover the proven steps employers can take around employee schedule communications to both encourage employee engagement and re-engage actively disengaged employees.
+They must keep employees engaged or risk the consequence of good employees becoming actively disengaged.
+While the consequences of disengagement are daunting, employers can breathe a great sigh of relief as strategic employee schedule communication is here to help.
+In the following sections, we will cover the proven steps employers can take around schedule communications to both encourage employee engagement and re-engage actively disengaged employees.

 Learn how Shiftboard streamlines communication between managers and employees.